The 12 Best Cheap Shampoo for All Types of Hair

 Women who have specific hair concerns — and we don’t just mean dry ends or hard-to-control frizz — may need to opt for something a little pricier.
-If you have damaged hair due to overtreatment, fine hair or thick, course hair, you may need a specialized shampoo.
+If you have damaged hair due to overtreatment, fine hair, or thick, coarse hair, you may need a specialized shampoo.
 Typically, a cheaper shampoo brand will sell products that aren’t necessarily geared toward a specific hair type.

 If you have specific needs for your hair, here’s what you should look for when shopping for shampoo:

-- Dry, damaged hair: Avoid clarifying shampoo, which are clear shampoos focused on removing oil from the scalp.
+- Dry, damaged hair: Avoid clarifying shampoos, which are clear shampoos focused on removing oil from the scalp.
 Instead, opt for shampoos and conditioners with moisturizing ingredients like glycerin and avocado oil.